How to Explore South Side Trails Chicago

 To deepen your understanding, participate in organized events.
 The Forest Preserve District offers free guided nature walks, birding excursions, and history tours led by certified naturalists.
 These often focus on specific trails like the Salt Creek Trail or the Hegewisch Marsh.
 Check their calendar monthly.

 Volunteering is another powerful way to engage.
 Organizations like Chicago Wilderness and Trailkeepers of Chicago host monthly cleanups and restoration days.
 You might help plant native trees, remove invasive species, or install signage.
-It’s a meaningful way to give back while learning from experts.
+Its a meaningful way to give back while learning from experts.

 Best Practices